 - 8 tsp melted butter

 - 4 tsp milk or cream

-- Preheat oven to 350 degrees F. Line an 8x11" pan (or 9x13", but they'll be thinner and will require less baking time) with tin foil and spray with non-stick spray.
+- Preheat oven to 350 degrees F. Line an 8×8 or 9×9" pan with parchment paper and spray lightly with non stick spray.

 - In a large mixing bowl combine butter and sugar and whisk until combined.
 Whisk in eggs, one at a time.
 Stir in vanilla.

 - Add the cocoa, flour, salt and baking powder and whisk just until combined.